EnterpriseDB/docs/README.md

 ## Resolving issues

-If you experience errors or other issues with the site, the first step you should take is to run `yarn clean`, and then try `yarn develop` again.
-This clears gatsby's cache, and can often resolve strange issues.
+If you experience errors or other issues with the site, try the following in the project folder:

+1. `rm -rf node_modules` to clean out installed JavaScript packages
+1. `yarn` to reinstall JavaScript packages
+1. `yarn clean` to clean up Gatsby cache
+1. `yarn develop` to start the development environment again.
+Keep in mind this will take longer than usual as Gatsby will need to rebuild everything.

 ## Development